visgl/deck.gl-community/docs/modules/react-overlays/api-reference/html-cluster-overlay.md

 ## Example

-For example code see [Unesco World Heritage](/docs/interactive-examples/world-heritage).
+For example code see Unesco World Heritage /docs/interactive-examples/world-heritage.

 ## Methods to override